Three Rivers Stadium: Replacement

 By the early 1990s, multipurpose stadiums had gone out of fashion.
 They were considered by many to be ugly and obsolete, as well as not financially viable.
 Joining a wave of sports construction that swept the United States in the 1990s, both the Pirates and Steelers began a push for a new stadium.
 This eventually culminated in the Regional Renaissance Initiative, an 11-county 1997 voter referendum to raise the sales tax in Pittsburgh's Allegheny County and ten adjacent counties 0.5% for seven years to fund separate new stadiums for the Pirates and Steelers, as well as an expansion of the David L. Lawrence Convention Center and various other local development projects.
 After being hotly debated throughout the entire southwestern Pennsylvania region the initiative was soundly defeated in all 11 counties; only in Allegheny County was it even close (58-42).

 The initiative's defeat led to the development of "Plan B", an alternate funding proposal that used a combination of monies from the Allegheny Regional Asset District (an extra 1% sales tax levied on Allegheny County), state and federal monies and a number of other sources.
 Despite polls which showed that the public was opposed to this plan as well, on February 3, 1999, the state funding portion of "Plan B" passed the Pennsylvania State House and Senate, clearing the way for construction.

 Ground was broken for the new stadiums in 1999.
 On October 1, 2000, the Pirates were defeated 10–9 by the Chicago Cubs in their final game at Three Rivers Stadium.
 After the game, former Pirate Willie Stargell threw out the ceremonial last pitch (he died the following April hours before the first regular season game was played at PNC Park).
 Two months later on December 16, 2000, the Steelers concluded play at Three Rivers Stadium, with a 24–3 victory over the Washington Redskins.

 Three Rivers Stadium was imploded on February 11, 2001, at 8:03 a.m. on a chilly 21 °F day.
 Over 20,000 people viewed the implosion from Point State Park.
 Another 3,000-4,000 viewing from atop Mount Washington and an uncounted number of people viewed the demolition from various high points across the city.
 Mark Loizeaux of Controlled Demolition, Inc. pushed the button that set off the 19-second implosion, while Elizabeth and Joseph King pushed the "ceremonial old fashioned dynamite plunger".
 The demolition cost $5.1 million and used 4800 lb of explosive.
 With the newly constructed Heinz Field only 80 ft away, effects from the blast were a concern.
-Doug Loizeaux, Mark’s older brother and vice president of Controlled Demolition, Inc., was happy to report that there was no debris within 40 ft of Heinz Field.
+Doug Loizeaux, Mark's younger brother and vice president of Controlled Demolition, Inc., was happy to report that there was no debris within 40 ft of Heinz Field.